skyphii/KillGoal/README.md

 This spigot plugin is being developed for SootMC's 2023 Christmas event, but designed to be reused for similar events in the future.

 # TO-DO
-- Implement kill tracking
+- Finish implementing kill tracking
+  - Implement save/load methods in PlayerData.java
-  - Server-wide goal
+  - Save/load server-wide kill goal progress
-  - Player leaderboard
+  - Add player leaderboard
+    - Command?
+Or scoreboard overlay?
 - Rewards?
 Maybe separate from this plugin.
 - Ice zombies?